jaspector

 County administrative offices: Monday through Friday, 8:00 a.m. to 5:00 p.m.

-Typical inspection sequence: Permit issuance, trade permit coordination as needed, phased inspections during construction, and final closeout.
+Typical sequence: Permit issuance, trade permit coordination as needed, phased inspections during construction, and final closeout.

 County brochure says permits are required for covered building work in unincorporated Lexington County and notes that building permit applications must be accompanied by plans and zoning review where applicable.

-Typical processing time is Commercial plan review may take up to three weeks; next-day inspection cutoff is 4:00 p.m.
+Building permit processing times in unincorporated Lexington County, SC typically run Commercial plan review may take up to three weeks; next-day inspection cutoff is 4:00 p.m.
 Monday through Friday..
+Timelines can vary based on project complexity and current department workload.

+Not all construction work requires a permit in unincorporated Lexington County, SC.
 The following work is generally exempt: Ordinary repairs and maintenance; Fences; Retaining walls unless supporting a surcharge; Sidewalks, driveways, and patios; Painting, papering, tiling, carpeting, cabinets, and similar cosmetic finish work; Swings and other playground equipment accessory to a one-family or two-family dwelling; One-story detached storage structures accessory to a one-family or two-family dwelling not exceeding 200 square feet, provided the home is already on the lot; Window awnings supported by an exterior wall.
 Note: Exempt from building permit does not mean exempt from zoning and planning requirements.
 Confirm edge cases with the Building Inspection Office before proceeding.
+When in doubt, confirm with the local building department before starting work.